darylgouilard/radar-creator/README.md

 # radar-creator

- A Streamlit application for creating football/soccer radars
+A Streamlit application for creating football/soccer radars using user inputs